IntelRealSense/librealsense/readme.md

 1. RealSense R200 (DS4)
 2. RealSense F200 (IVCAM 1.0)
+3. RealSense SR300 (IVCAM 1.5)

-DS5 and IVCAM 1.5 support will be provided in the near future. librealsense should in principal be able to support any 3D camera which exposes a UVC interface and which chiefly relies on UVC XU commands and USB sidechannel traffic for controls and calibration information.
+DS5 support will be provided in the near future. librealsense should in principal be able to support any 3D camera which exposes a UVC interface and which chiefly relies on UVC XU commands and USB sidechannel traffic for controls and calibration information.

 ## Supported Platforms